Chehalis, Washington: Water

 The City of Chehalis Water Division is responsible for clean drinking water, including water treatment and operations, and maintains reservoirs and tanks for a storage capacity of over 6.7 million gallons.
+The Chehalis Regional Water Reclamation Facility, constructed beginning in 2005, was completed in September 2007.

 The primary source for water is the North Fork of the Newaukum River, which the city is allowed to draw, as of 2023, two-thousand acre feet per year (3.1 million gallons per day).
 The Chehalis River is a secondary source, with the city allowed to siphon 1 million gallons daily.
-Flouridation of the water supply began in 1951.
+Fluoridation of the water supply began in 1951.

 In the 21st century, water-use efficiency programs, required by the Washington State Department of Health (DOH), reached a goal to reduce water use by 25,000 gallons daily and introduced an additional goal of a 3% reduction during summer.
 Based on a 2024 water system plan, also required by DOH, Chehalis oversees 577,000 ft of water lines, supplying 5,800 USgal per minute to 3,800 connections.
 With new water lines built in the southern portion of the city limits in 2023 and 2024, the city has adequate water supply until 2040.
 As of 2024, the city's water treatment facilities, built in 1961, provide 4.8 million gallons of water per day and is expected to be of sufficient use until 2036.